Wendell Berry

 The Agrarian Essays of Wendell Berry

-The Art of the Commonplace gathers twenty essays by Wendell Berry that offer an agrarian alternative to our dominant urban culture.
-Grouped around five themes—an agrarian critique of culture, agrarian fundamentals, agrarian economics, agrarian religion, and geobiography—these essays promote a clearly defined and compelling vision important to all people dissatisfied with the stress, anxiety, disease, and destructiveness of contemporary American culture.
+Grouped around five themes—an agrarian critique of culture, agrarian fundamentals, agrarian economics, agrarian religion, and geobiography—the essays collected here in The Art of the Commonplace promote a clearly defined and compelling vision important to all people dissatisfied with the stress, anxiety, disease, and destructiveness of contemporary American culture.

 Why is agriculture becoming culturally irrelevant, and at what cost?
 What are the forces of social disintegration and how might they be reversed?
 How might men and women live together in ways that benefit both?
 And, how does the corporate takeover of social institutions and economic practices contribute to the destruction of human and natural environments?